boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 * Updatability: change the policy at any time
 * Deployability

-The solution specified in the document is designed to **ease integration with network managment tools** that are used to manage and expose policies.
+The solution specified in the document is designed to **ease integration with network management tools** that are used to manage and expose policies.
 It does so by leveraging the policy structure defined in {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.
 That same structure is also used in the context of service activation such as Network Slicing {{?RFC9543}}; see the example depicted in Appendix B.5 of {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

 The solution defined in this document: